ars933566-cell/Discord-GameStatusSpoofer/README.md

 2. Extract the folder to your Desktop.
 3. Open the Discord Desktop app in the background.
 4. Launch `GameStatusSpoofer.exe or any setup thing you find with the logo of an CD or a Disk`, paste your Discord Application ID, and customize away!
+If you dont have an discord application the go to this website https://discord.com/developers/applications and make one